KazaiMazai/SwiftletModel/README.md

 Then we implement EntityModel protocol requirements.

-They define how the model will be saved:
+Save method defines how the model will be saved:
   - Current instance should ne inserted into context
-  - Related entities should be saved.
-Depending on the relation inverse relation kaypath may be reqiured.
+  - Related entities should be saved with their relations Depending on the relation inverse relation kaypath may be reqiured.

-The method is throwing to allow some room for validations in case of need.
+The method is throwing to have some room for validations in case of need:

 ```swift